 It warms up again in the spring months, reaching 80 degrees Fahrenheit (27 degrees Celsius) by April.

-After you rent a post office box, you can receive mail in your own name.
+After you arrive, you will be assigned a post office box where you can receive mail in your own name.
 For delivery of large packages or luggage you wish to ship in advance, use our street address (which can be found in the "Contact" box on this page).
 Students usually carry all the luggage they need and buy items here as needed.

 Travel Around the U.S. During Your Breaks